 In each wave a random sample of workers (employees and self-employed) has been interviewed face to face.
 Following the European enlargements and interest from the EFTA countries the geographical coverage of the survey has expanded:

-- Seventh EWCS in 2020: survey of workers in the European Union, Norway, Switzerland, Albania, Bosnia and Herzegovina, Kosovo, North Macedonia, Montenegro, Serbia and Turkey.
-Due to the COVID-19 pandemic, Eurofound was forced to terminate face-to-face fieldwork for the EWCS 2020 after only seven weeks.
-Eurofound will instead carry out a modified EWCS from March to July 2021 using telephone interviews.
+- EWCS 2020: 37 countries, including the EU Member States, Norway, Switzerland, Albania, Bosnia and Herzegovina, Kosovo, North Macedonia, Montenegro, Serbia and Turkey.
+Due to the COVID-19 pandemic, Eurofound had to terminate face-to-face fieldwork for the EWCS 2020 after only seven weeks.

-- Sixth EWCS in 2015: survey of workers in the EU28, Norway, Switzerland, Albania, the former Yugoslav Republic of Macedonia, Montenegro, Serbia and Turkey
+- EWCS 2015: 35 countries, including the EU Member States, Norway, Switzerland, Albania, North Macedonia, Montenegro, Serbia and Turkey

-- Fifth EWCS in 2010: workers were surveyed in the EU27, Norway, Croatia, the former Yugoslav Republic of Macedonia, Turkey, Albania, Montenegro and Kosovo
+- EWCS 2010: 34 countries, including the EU Member States, Norway, Croatia, North Macedonia, Turkey, Albania, Montenegro and Kosovo

-- Third EWCS in 2000: the EU15 and Norway were surveyed in a first phase, with the survey being extended to cover the 12 'new' Member States in 2001, and Turkey in 2002 in a second phase
+- EWCS 2000-2002: A first phase covered 16 countries, including the EU Member States and Norway, with the survey being extended to cover the 12 'new' Member States in 2001, and Turkey in 2002 in a second phase